gyetvan-andras/react-native-dnd-list/README.md

 the list is horizontal or vertical.
 Default false
 - **noDragHandle**:
 if true it will not draw a drag handle on list.edit true.
 Instead of the whole row can be draggable.
 Good for small items, for example horizontal image stripe.
+- **startDrag**:
+callback function which is called when a drag starts
+- **endDrag**:
+callback function which is called when a drag ends

 ## Instance Properties